SV

 Correct Answer: B. Carbon dioxide and water

 The passage clearly states that carbon dioxide from the air and water from the soil are the primary inputs for photosynthesis.
 Plants use these with sunlight to create glucose and oxygen.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 2